ClusterHQ/flocker/docs/advanced/configuration.rst

   This is the name of the Docker image which will be used to start the container which will run the application.
   Optionally, this may include a tag using the ``<name>:<tag>`` syntax.

-  For example, an application which is meant to use version 1.0 of ClusterHQ's ``flocker-dev`` Docker image is configured like this:
+  For example, in an application which is meant to use version 5.6 of ``MySQL``, the Docker image is configured like this:

   .. code-block:: yaml

-     image: clusterhq/flocker-dev:v1.0
+     image: mysql:5.6

 - ``environment``